Dominic Raab to stand down as MP at next election

 Since becoming an MP in 2010, Mr Raab has served in many ministerial roles.

-His government jobs have included Brexit secretary, foreign secretary and the lord chancellor.
+In 2018 then-Prime Minister Theresa May appointed him as Brexit secretary, a job he quit less than six months later.

+Boris Johnson picked him to be his foreign secretary and first secretary of state - the latter role meant he was left in charge of running the country when Mr Johnson was hospitalised with Covid in April 2020.

-He has also been a close ally of Rishi Sunak, supporting him in last summer's Conservative leadership race.
+Mr Raab has also been a close ally of Rishi Sunak, supporting him in last summer's Conservative leadership race.

+Mr Sunak rewarded his loyalty when he became prime minister, making Mr Raab both his justice secretary and deputy prime minister.

-Mr Raab confirmed to BBC News that he would not seek re-election as the MP for Esher and Walton in Surrey, which he has represented since 2010 and won with a majority of 2,743 votes in 2019.
+Mr Raab confirmed to BBC News that he would not seek re-election as the MP for Esher and Walton, which he has represented since 2010 and won with a majority of 2,743 votes in 2019.

+In a letter from Mr Raab to his constituency, seen by the Telegraph, the MP said it had been a "huge honour to represent the Conservatives since 2010 in this wonderful constituency".

+His departure from Parliament means the Conservatives will have to find a new candidate for the Surrey constituency - which is a key election target for the Liberal Democrats.